qarnet/SlimeVR-Tracker-NRF52/README.md

 Run pip3 install adafruit-nrfutil
 Run the convert_bootloader script inside the patch folder (Make sure xiao_ble is in DFU mode by pressing reset twice.
 The device will show up as a USB drive named XIAO-BOOT)
 If successful, the device will show up as a USB drive named ARCADE-N4
-Now upload the firmware via platformio
+Now upload the firmware via platformio (make sure to get the device to be in bootloader mode, by pressing reset twice)

 # SlimeVR Tracker firmware for ESP